 Youth Choir Kamēr...

 Since its foundation, the choir has won dozens of diplomas, awards, and trophies at a variety of choral competitions.
 These include a prize at the Marktoberdorf Chamber Choir Competition in Germany in 1999, three European Grands Prix for Choral Singing in Gorizia (2004) and Arezzo, Italy (2013, 2019), as well as three championship prizes and gold medals at the World Choir Olympics in Xiamen, China, in 2006.
-Kamēr… has twice received the Latvian Great Music Award and has won the national choir competition a total of six times.
+Kamēr… has also received many Latvian Great Music Awards and has won the national choir competition a total of six times.

 Kamēr… has developed programs specially commissioned for the choir.
 Its biggest project to date is World Sun Songs (2008), which featured 17 new choral works inspired by the sun; the project included such world-renowned composers as Sir John Tavener, Giya Kancheli, Sven-David Sandström, Leonid Desyatnikov, John Luther Adams, Stephen Leek, Dobrinka Tabakova, Ko Matsushita, and others.
 Other examples of this concept have included the cycles Madrigals of Love (2010), Moon Songs (2012), and Amber Songs (2014), in which several celebrated composers wrote choral miniatures on love, the moon, or arrangements of Latvian folk songs, respectively.